 It was freeing that someone told us it was OK, even good, to take time to grieve.
 That was essential for us to deal with the loss and move forward from it.

-3. Instruct the husband on how to care for his wife.
+3. After a miscarriage, instruct the husband on how to care for his wife.

 Husbands can lack discernment in knowing how to care for their wives.
 There are two important roles a husband must play.
 First, instruct a husband to be patient toward his wife’s adjustment to this loss.
 A woman not only has the loss to deal with, but a woman cannot escape all the physical signs of this loss.